Nobody Is Listening

-Nobody Is Listening is the third solo studio album by English singer-songwriter Zayn.
-It was released on 15 January 2021 through RCA Records.
+Nobody Is Listening is the third studio album by English singer-songwriter Zayn.
+It was released on 15 January 2021 through RCA Records, which is his last album under the label.
 The album features guest appearances from Syd and Devlin.
 It follows his previous album, Icarus Falls, which was released in late 2018.
 The album was preceded by the release of the singles "Better" and "Vibez".
-Upon release, Nobody Is Listening received generally favorable reviews from critics; the album peaked at number 44 on the US Billboard 200 and number 17 on the UK Albums Chart.
+Upon release, Nobody Is Listening received generally favorable reviews from critics; the album peaked at number forty-four on the US Billboard 200 and number seventeen on the UK Albums Chart.

 Background

 The album's artwork is designed by Zayn himself and is inspired by expressionism and graffiti.
 The cover was revealed on his website along with the CD pre-order on 8 January 2021.

 The album was supported by the singles "Better" and "Vibez".
 The album contains eleven tracks including the two singles.
 Zayn said to have "total creative rein" on the project, as well as "making the music he has always wanted to".
 In an interview with Entertainment Daily, Zayn described the album as his "most personal project to date".